zsweet25/Q4/README.md

 I worked on my slides today and yesterday
-I PRESENTED TODAY AND IT WAS RLLY BAD last class i was a junior and had to see the capstones
+I PRESENTED TODAY AND IT WAS RLLY BAD last class i was a junior and had to see the capstones Today I worked on my menu, and added some stuff so I dont have an F in the class

 What I've learned about so far:
 The different types of variables and calling them.
 There is double (numbers with decimals), int (no decimals), String (text), and boolean (True or False).
 If you are assigning something to a varible, you HAVE to call one of these before hand.